apache/royale-docs/features/loading-external-data/remoteobject.md

 > We recommend using `MXRoyale` instead of the `Network` version for now, since it is closer to the Flex implementation and is already in use in Apache Royale applications currently in production.

-## Examples of use
+## Examples

-In Apache Royale you can write an `mx:RemoteObject` in the following way:
+In Apache Royale you can write an `mx:RemoteObject` like this:

 ```mxml
 <fx:Declarations>